Big Tobacco squares up as EU rules aim to track every cigarette

 "If we're finding product here, what is it like elsewhere in more of the deprived areas?" said Will O'Reilly, a former Detective Chief Inspector with the Metropolitan Police now working for Philip Morris, the world's No. 1 tobacco company.

-In 2012 Philip Morris donated 15 million euros ($20.42 million) over three years to Interpol - the world's biggest police force, which had total operating income of 70 million euros that year - to help it fight the black market.
+In 2012 Philip Morris donated 15 million euros (12 million pounds) over three years to Interpol - the world's biggest police force, which had total operating income of 70 million euros that year - to help it fight the black market.

 Interpol says the donation was in full compliance of its rules which allow it to accept private money "when it is in the best interests of the organization to do so ... and when Interpol itself decides how the money is to be used."

-But skeptics say that help from the industry allows it to maintain influence with governments and public agencies.
+But sceptics say that help from the industry allows it to maintain influence with governments and public agencies.

 This is particularly worrying, they say, given historical evidence of links between the industry and smugglers: Several cigarette makers have been accused of oversupplying markets with porous borders on the edge of the EU, or other low-tax markets, in order to benefit from the additional revenues.